virocs-repo/ISEMESUI/README.md

 # Inventory

-Playground for Kendo and Angular 16
+Playground for Kendo and Angular 16 and CICD

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.